 Do you have other TrustBoxes on your site?

-Remember that you’re testing the effect of a specific TrustBox on your page - if you have other TrustBoxes on the same page or elsewhere on your site, they will also influence visitors throughout their customer journey.
+Remember that you’re testing the effect of a specific TrustBox on your page.
+If you have other TrustBoxes on the same page or elsewhere on your site, they will also influence visitors throughout their customer journey.

 Did your customers actually see the TrustBox?

-Or, if TrustBoxes directly compete with a key CTA or conversion driver, they might end up reducing conversion, rather than improving it.
+If TrustBoxes directly compete with a key CTA or conversion driver, they might end up reducing conversion, rather than improving it.
 For example, if you replace a key page module like “recently viewed” with reviews.

-PRO TIP: Aim to position your TrustBox so that it’s visible and complements (rather than distracts from) a CTA or conversion driver.
+TIP: Aim to position your TrustBox so that it’s visible and complements (rather than distracts from) a CTA or conversion driver.

 Are you testing at a key decision point?

-PRO TIP: Combine conversion insights data with user research to get a deeper understanding of your customers’ behavior and better optimize your online business.
+TIP: Combine conversion insights data with user research to get a deeper understanding of your customers’ behavior and better optimize your online business.

 New vs. returning visitors